sega-dreamcast/super-famicast/README.md

 This menu provides some quick and useful functions.

-Save SRAM:
+### Save SRAM

 Explicitly save SRAM to VMU regardless of the auto-save feature.

-Reset Emulation:
+### Reset Emulation

 Perform a soft-reset of emulation.
 This is equal to pressing reset on a real SNES.
 All SRAM will remain intact.

-Adjust Screen:
+### Adjust Screen

-	Identical to the Adjust Screen found under the options menu except that
-	the current game frame is used as the background.
-White lines are drawn
-	on the edges of the frame in case black borders the edges.
+Identical to the Adjust Screen found under the options menu except that the current game frame is used as the background.
+White lines are drawn on the edges of the frame in case black borders the edges.

-Render Options:
+### Render Options

 Toggle the display of various layers including backgrounds and sprites.

 ## Credits

-Snes9x Team - for over 95% of the source used in Super Famicast DreamSNES team - for providing the cpu core mastakilla - for his Bowser theme
+* Snes9x Team - for over 95% of the source used in Super Famicast
+* DreamSNES team - for providing the cpu core
+* mastakilla - for his Bowser theme
-Mikey - for the clean theme
+* Mikey - for the clean theme
-Rigor Mortis - for the first theme music
+* Rigor Mortis - for the first theme music

 ## Thanks